databrary/databrary.org/README.md

 or use ```Stop Docker``` task.

 # Important Notes:
-* Minio Client and Minio Docker image need to be compatible, make sure you alwauys have the right Minio Client for the right minio image.
+* Minio Client and Minio Docker image need to be compatible, make sure you always have the right Minio Client for the right minio image.